WebDevSiDotCom/WebDevSiDotCom/README.md

 I am a software developer with a passion for creating beautiful, functional, and responsive websites.

-My skills include: HTML, CSS, JavaScript, React, TypeScript, Angular, SQL, Python (beginner level), and I'm always learning more (currently exploring GraphQL).
+My skills include: HTML, CSS, JavaScript, React, TypeScript, Angular, SQL, Python, and many more!

-I am always looking to expand my knowledge and improve my skills, and I enjoy sharing my work with others.
+I am always looking to expand my knowledge and improve my skills, I am currently learning GraphQL.

 Feel free to take a look at my projects and let me know what you think!